History, Facts & Track Updates

 The Birdsville Track is surrounded by Australian deserts.
 The Tiari and

-Sturt's Stony Desert line the track in the southern and central part,
+Sturt's Stony Desert line the southern and central part,

-the Strzelecki and Simpson Desert in the north.
+the Strzelecki and Simpson Desert surround the track in the north.

 Is it boring?
 No!
 Although there are many featureless stretches, old ruins, creek